 Enforcement procedure - The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-This statement was last updated in September 2020.
+This statement was last updated in September 2020 and reviewed in January 2023.
 We tested the website using https://wave.webaim.org/ in September 2020 according to WCAG 2.1 AA standards which guide our long term audit and improvement plans, and will next review it in September 2021.
 The main structural and design elements of the site were found to be WCAG 2.1 AA standard compliant on that date, although some documents linked to the site were not compliant.